 As it would stand, the unit on a higher floor with a locker included should dictate a higher rate than the unit without a locker and on a lower floor.
 However, with this crazy low vacancy rate and renters chomping at the bit to find an apartment, landlords will likely get what they ask — assuming what they are asking is reasonable — and in this case, it obviously was.

 Over the summer there has been a serious drop in sales activities.
 The Fair Housing Plan, tighter lending policies and rising interest rates have quite dramatically contributed to this.
-All of these changes have actually made it harder for buyers, especially first-time buyers, to purchase.
+All of these changes have actually made it harder for buyers, especially first-time buyers in downtown Toronto, to purchase.
 A number of purchasers have either been completely side-lined or found themselves looking at more affordable options like condos or townhomes.

 More importantly though, is the stand-off we saw between buyers and sellers this summer.
 After the Fair Housing Plan was implemented, buyers felt they deserved a ‘deal’ but sellers refused to drop their prices.
 Instead a lot of sellers pulled their properties and decided it just wasn’t the time to sell.
 The fact that most sellers weren’t willing to ‘drop their pants’ is a clear sign of a well-funded and stable market.
 If the Fair Housing Plan isn’t going to force their hand, nothing will.